ProjectRecommend/docs/design-docs/final/DesignDocument.md

 #### Class: ManageLocalStorage

-Description: Functions related to overall maintainence of the LocalStorage.
+Description: Functions related to overall maintenance of the LocalStorage.

 | function | input | output | description |
 |----------|-------|--------|-------------|